fermlisboa/pm-backend/README.md

 ### DevContainer
 If you want to use DevContainer, intall the Dev Container extension by Microsoft, and then chose to reopen the application in container.

 In this case, the entire environment with Postgres database is available.

+This DevContainer uses all envs setted in the .env.example file

 ```
 yarn install or npm install